ekzhang/char-rnn-keras/README.md

 ### Usage

 All input data should be placed in the `data/` directory.
-The example `input.txt` is taken from the [Nottingham Music Database](http://abc.sourceforge.net/NMD/).
+The example `input.txt` is taken from the [Nottingham Dataset (Cleaned)](https://github.com/jukedeck/nottingham-dataset).

 To train the model with default settings:
 ```bash